 Critical Path Innovation Meetings (CPIM)

-The CPIM is a means by which the Center for Drug Evaluation and Research (CDER) and investigators from industry, academia, patient advocacy groups, and government can communicate to improve efficiency and success in drug development.
+The CPIM is a means by which the Center for Drug Evaluation and Research (CDER) and investigators from industry, academia, scientific consortia, patient advocacy groups, and government can communicate to improve efficiency and success in drug development.
 The goals of the CPIM are to discuss a methodology or technology proposed by the meeting requester and for CDER to provide general advice on how this methodology or technology might enhance drug development.
-CDER will identify some of the larger gaps in existing knowledge that requesters might consider addressing in the course of their work.
+CDER will identify some of the larger gaps in existing knowledge that requesters might consider addressing during their work.
 CDER expects to become more familiar with prospective innovations in drug development, broadening its regulatory perspective.
-The discussions and background information submitted through the CPIM are drug product-independent and nonbinding on both FDA and CPIM requesters.
-The meeting does not substitute for formal pre-IND, IND, NDA, or BLA meetings.
+CPIM discussions are non-regulatory, drug product-independent and nonbinding on both FDA and CPIM requesters.

 - Biomarkers in the early phase of development and not yet ready for the Biomarker Qualification Program (BQP)